-Sometimes you will find that not all of the fibers inserted into a Lamplighter box provide an even light.
+Sometimes you will find that not all of the fibers inserted into a Lamplighter unit provide an even light.

-Most of the time this is due to only a few fibers being inserted into the box and one of them curling a bit more than the others.
+Most of the time this is due to the curl inherent in the fibers when only a few fibers are inserted into the unit.
 The fibers naturally curl as this is how they come off the mile long spool they are stored on.
-This curling can cause some of the ones inserted into the Lamplighter to not receive as much light as others that may lie a bit more parallel to the axis of the hole int the box.
-Here are some easy solutions to this problem which I have used to fix this problem on my own layout.
+This curling will cause the fibers to not receive as much light as they should.
+Here are some easy solutions to this problem:

-1. Add some short fiber lengths (say 4" long) to better fill the tube that is inside the Lamplighter box, or
+1. Temporarily add some short fiber lengths (say 4" long) to better fill the tube that is inside the Lamplighter unit, or

 2. Temporarily insert one of the fibers into a small stirring straw (the sort you get from a coffee shop) and insert them into the Lamplighter unit, or

 3. Straighten the fibers as described in blog post - "How to Straighten a piece of Fiber Optic Cable: